 Disintegration is the eighth studio album by The Cure, released in 1989.

 The title was aptly chosen as longtime member Lol Tolhurst was thrown out of the band because of his alcoholism problem, and because the others felt he was becoming an albatross around their neck.
 After a verbal fight he left, and actually had very little to do with the recording of Disintegration, yet he was still credited in the liner notes.
-Robert Smith himself also suffered from depression over their commercial success and the fact that he, at age 29, still hadn't made a record that could be considered their masterpiece.
-So they returned back to their roots, and made a gloomy album in the Goth Rock style they originated in.
+Robert Smith himself also suffered from depression over their commercial success with more accessible songs over the previous two albums and the fact that he, at age 29, still hadn't made a record that could be considered their masterpiece.
+So they returned to their roots, and made a gloomy album in the Goth Rock style they originated in.
 Still it remained a Troubled Production with producers fearing that it would flop, Robert Smith deciding not to talk to any of the other band members for a prolonged period, and a house fire almost stopping the record from ever being completed.

 Despite all odds it was a massive critical and commercial success.
 "Lullaby," "Fascination Street," "Pictures of You," and "Lovesong" became big international hits.